ITALIAN ZEPPOLE POTATO DONUTS ARE A STAPLE HOLIDAY TREAT ALL OVER THE WORLD

-Ring in Christmas Eve, Christmas Day and New Year’s with a sweet or savory Italian potato donut also called Zeppole or Zippuli among many others.
+Ring in Christmas Eve, Christmas Day, and New Year’s with a sweet or savory Italian potato donut, also called Zeppole or Zippuli, among many others.

 You may have heard of these potato donuts in different parts of Italy during the holiday season.

-I’m pretty sure you will find even more traditional names for these delicious Italian fried potato donuts.
+You will find even more traditional names for these delicious Italian fried potato donuts.

 - Cullurielli